GriffinRichards/Porymap-Animation/GUIDE.md

 These are all the basic, required properties to add for any new animation.
 There are also a few optional properties:

 ### Optional animation properties
-- `frameOffsets`: Some animations have duplicates that use the same frames but are offset so that they show different frames at the same time.
-For example, the other animation in `gTileset_Rustboro` has
+- `frameOffsets`: Some tile animations are identical to another tile animation but start at a different time.
+For example, in `gTileset_Rustboro` the `windy_water` animation is repeated in-game to produce a wave ripple effect.
+It has the following:
 ```
                 frames: ["0", "1", "2", "3", "4", "5", "6", "7"],
                 frameOffsets: [1, 2, 3, 4, 5, 6, 7],
 ```
-This creates copies of the original animation starting after its last tile and with the frames shifted.
-This allows the creation of animations with an undulating effect.
+For each value `n` in `frameOffsets`, the animation will be duplicated and start `n` frames earlier.
 With the above `frameOffsets` there would be duplicate animations with the following frames:
 ```
 frames: ["7", "0", "1", "2", "3", "4", "5", "6"], // Offset 1
 frames: ["6", "7", "0", "1", "2", "3", "4", "5"], // Offset 2